Gracias al Sacar

-Gracias al Sacar (literally "Thanks for Entitlement") was a legal mechanism instituted by the Spanish Crown in 1795 that allowed colonial subjects of mixed ancestry to obtain official documentation elevating their racial classification.
+Gracias al Sacar (literally "Thanks for Removal") was a legal mechanism instituted by the Spanish Crown in 1795 that allowed colonial subjects of mixed ancestry to obtain official documentation elevating their racial classification.

 Origins and legal framework

 According to the Diccionario Panhispánico del Español Jurídico (2023), gracias al sacar was classified under "administrative procedure."

 Historian Ann Twinam argues that the ideology behind what she terms "purchasing whiteness" emerged during the Bourbon Reforms, when the Spanish Crown sought to raise revenue and reinforce loyalty among the wealthy mixed-race population.
 With the support of José de Cistué y Coll, Crown Attorney on the Council of the Indies, the whitening petitions were formalized and disseminated across various Spanish colonies.
 Some applicants reportedly received their grants in secret, possibly to avoid public backlash or social consequences.
 Once approved, petitioners were legally reclassified as español (Spaniard), granting them access to social and legal privileges tied to “whiteness.”